pyepics/pyepics/doc/pv.rst

 .. attribute:: nanoseconds

-   Integer number of nanoseconds for the last event seen for ths PV.
+   Integer number of nanoseconds for the last event seen for this PV.
 This will be set only if the PV object was created with the ``form='time'`` option, and will give higher time resolution than the `timestamp` attribute.